Eurosport: Eurosport Gold

+On 9 March 2022, Discovery Inc. closed Eurosport Gold due to Russia's invasion of Ukraine.

+Eurosport Norway

+Eurosport Norway is a Norwegian television channel that replaced Eurosport 2 on 3 September 2015.
+It is owned by Discovery Networks Norway and broadcasts Norwegian eliteserien and other Eurosport programming.

 Viewing share Eurosport 1

-Being an international channel, Eurosport's performance differs significantly between different countries.
+As an international channel, Eurosport's performance differs significantly between countries.
 The figures below show Eurosport 1's share of overall viewing in some countries.

 Sporting events

 Eurosport provides viewers with European and international sporting events.
 It broadcasts different sporting events in each region.
 This includes several football competitions: